This is one of our’ favorite restorations.

 We put a brand new 33” 15 5 BFG tires on the 15-inch wheels, made by US Wheels.
 They were pro-kind of wheels, and we did a 2-inch lift as a standard and proven solution.
 The rims were satin-black, as part of the Blackout Package.

 The blackout package fits perfectly with Kandy Apple paint.
 You can see how cool and awesome the CJ7 looked outside in the daylight in the next picture!

-Note how the doors aren’t your standard CJ7 doors.
+Note the steel doors completely rebuilt with all new weatherstrips and hardware.
 This was yet another customization request that makes this CJ7 Jeep restoration special.

 Restoring the interior of a 1982 CJ7 Jeep